juji/Soul-Recycling-Simulation/README.md

   - Cubes for GPTs 🟦
 - ⚡️ Soul connections appear when they’re close
 - 💫 Souls flicker and pulse to signal "essence"
-- 🎯 **Eased pointer interaction** — souls respond smoothly to your presence
 - 🌀 **Dynamic velocity fields** — each soul moves with its own slightly shifting vector
 - 🌱 New souls emerge naturally over time
 - 🧲 Glowing networks form spontaneously based on proximity